 nice landing ...

-This idea on beliefs being introduced so early in this writing is an alert that there are on these pages many ideas that challenge the way studies of mankind have been approached ... and distorted.
+This idea on beliefs being introduced so early in this writing is an alert that there are on these pages ideas that challenge the way studies of mankind have been approached ... and sometimes distorted.
 Any reader can readily bring to mind the many 'causes' for departing from the truth of a thing with 'alternative' facts drawn from culture, oral tradition, religion, and evolution all the way to self-possessed expert pronouncements for a particular purpose or world view.

 Errors I may have made in this gathering of thoughts will have arisen from wrong data or any manner of misunderstandings on my part but never by force of toxic influences of which I am conscious.
-Given that caveat I have limited my challenges of certain propositions about Mankind but steadfastly decline any support the perenial absolution of our destructive natures.
+Given that caveat I have limited my challenges of certain propositions about Mankind but steadfastly decline any support the perennial absolution of our destructive natures.

 I am fully aware and totally accept that my own thoughts must be subject to the same challenges, critique and questioning and of course rejection by you wherever they appear to conflict with your own present belief .... and therein lies my purpose ... to ask that you open your mind to the liberating process of replacing an unclear understanding of an issue to something possibly better.
 A J Richter